-John Tsahiridis is finally ready to fulfill 417-land’s desire for authentic Greek food.
-After spending 13 years in a variety of roles at Galloway Station, Tsahiridis made the switch to restaurateur.
-He plans to open Greek Belly in downtown Springfield right next to Jimmy John’s.
+John Tsahiridis has finally fulfilled 417-land’s desire for authentic Greek food.
+After spending 13 years in a variety of roles at Galloway Station, Tsahiridis made the switch to restaurateur and opened Greek Belly in downtown Springfield right next to Jimmy John’s.

 “I’ve always wanted to open my own place,” Tsahiridis says.
 “My parents are Greek and I was brought up in Greece so I’m very passionate about it.”

-You may be familiar with what’s to come if you’ve attended Cider Days, Artsfest or, more recently, Farmers Market of the Ozarks.
-Tsahiridis has been serving up juicy previews for us with booths at these events and it appears that this tactic has been successful.
+You may be familiar with the Greek fare if you’ve attended Cider Days, Artsfest or, more recently, Farmers Market of the Ozarks.
+Tsahiridis had been serving up juicy previews for us with booths at these events and it appears that this tactic had been successful.
 “The souvlaki just blew up,” Tsahiridis says.
 “Every time I do these festivals I always sell out.
 The dolmades are very popular and sell out just as fast.”

 Greek Belly focuses on traditional fare including baklava, souvlaki and gyros carved off the spit.

 “Most of my recipes are handed down from my mom and family, and a lot of research I’ve done myself,” Tsahiridis says.
-“Everything I make will be marinated overnight and then put on the spit.”
+“Everything I make is marinated overnight and then put on the spit.”